common-voice/common-voice/docs/SENTENCES.md

 # Correcting existing data

-As you can see, some methods doesn't go through automated cleanup/validation/rules, and they are not unified ([...not yet](https://discourse.mozilla.org/t/sentence-collector-cleanup-before-export-vs-cleanup-on-upload/105411/15)).
+Some methods don't go through automated cleanup/validation/rules, and they are not unified ([...not yet](https://discourse.mozilla.org/t/sentence-collector-cleanup-before-export-vs-cleanup-on-upload/105411/15)).
 Thus, there is a process to remove old data that might need to be discarded.

 ## Flagging (and removing) problematic sentences already in the Common Voice database